List of Star Wars creatures: Koriena

 Koriena are striped canines that hunt in packs and are similar to wolves.

 Kouhun

 Kouhun are centipede-like creatures with stingers and teeth.
 They live on Mimban and Indoumodo.
-As well, giant kouhuns live in the swamps of Naboo and shoot poison puffs at their prey.
+A subspecies of big kouhun live in the swamps of Naboo that shoot poison puffs at their prey.

 Kowakian monkey-lizards

-Kowakian monkey-lizards are small, hairy creatures with large ears, beaks and tails, and stand approximately two feet (60 cm) tall.
+Kowakian monkey-lizards are small, hairy creatures with wide ears, bills and tails, and stand approximately two feet (60 cm) tall.
 They are small, semi-intelligent creatures from the planet Kowak.

 Krakanas

 Krakanas are aquatic creatures that live on Mon Calamari.
-They are similar to giant octopuses, in that they have many tentacles; however, each tentacle ends in a large razor-sharp pincer.
+They look like big octopuses, in that they have many tentacles; however, each tentacle ends in a big sharp claw.

 Krykna

 Krykna are large, pale-white six-legged arachnoid arthropods native to the planet Atollon, large enough to be aggressively dangerous to humans, but repelled by sensor marker technology.
 These spiders closely resemble the Knobby White Spider (above) from the planet Dagoba.
 They can be found in chapter ten of The Mandalorian.